Ludovica Poliero

 Ghost towns in Italy: Stazzano Vecchio (Roma, Lazio)

 Stazzano Vecchio is a hamlet close to Rome, of which we still don't know enough and of which seems that everyone forgets.
-It is into the Sabina Romana, the ghost town of Stazzano Vecchio is a small lonely gem.
+Lost and forgotten into the Sabina Romana, the ghost town of Stazzano Vecchio is a small lonely gem.

 14. Col di Favilla (Lucca, Tuscany)